Fitness influencer Amelia Skye tells her story

 December 4, 2018

-A day at the office for Amelia Skye consists of taking and posting pictures for her 348,000 instagram followers.
-After recently moving to Los Angeles, California, Skye was able to support herself off her large Instagram following.
-Skye’s passion for fitness, combined with skills learned at UW- River Falls have allowed her to build a career.
+A day at the office for Amelia Skye consists of taking and posting pictures for her 348,000 Instagram followers.
+After recently moving to Los Angeles, Skye was able to support herself off her large Instagram following.
+Skye’s passion for fitness, combined with skills learned at UW-River Falls have allowed her to build a career.

-Amelia Skye, formerly known as Amelia Dunlap, graduated from UW-River Falls in May of 2018 with a Marketing Communications major.
-She moved soon after graduation, leaving her hometown of Hudson, Wisconsin.
+Amelia Skye, formerly known as Amelia Dunlap, graduated from UW-River Falls in May of 2018 with a marketing communications major.
+She moved soon after graduation, leaving her hometown of Hudson.
 Though she didn’t intend on moving so soon, Skye said she has always been a risk taker.

 “Teaming up with people allowed me to learned from them, as well as teach them.
 It’s like one big family in this competitive market.
 Collaborating with people in the same niche helped me gain followers from my new area in Los Angeles,” said Skye.

 Skye attributes her success to her decision to follow her dreams, but also to the education she received in her time at UWRF.
-“My senior year, I took Amelia Reigstads public relations class.
+“My senior year, I took (former Visiting Professor) Amelia Reigstad’s public relations class.
 I realized social media marketing is really taking over and that’s when I figured, with my modeling and fitness background, I could market for brands through my creativity,” Skye said.

 Brands began contacting Skye when she reached about 20,000 followers.
 “Brands will email me and offer money to post for their company.
 I’m trying to get a sponsor, like a supplement company, but the right one hasn’t come around yet.
 Once you sign with one, you have to stay loyal to them,” Skye said.

 Skye’s instagram page offers fitness videos and positive messages.
 “A lot of people appreciate the messages.
 I try to offer motivation and inspiration to my followers,” Skye said.